lucasmz-dev/microG-wiki/Building.md

 jarsigner -verbose -sigalg SHA1withRSA -digestalg SHA1 -keystore <keystore> play-services-core-release-unsigned.apk <key name>
 <sdk directory>/build-tools/22.0.0/zipalign -v 4 play-services-core-release-unsigned.apk play-services-core-release.apk
 ```

+If you stuck at any step of the building process, take a look at [this](https://gist.github.com/scento/4a2abe0d5f989661a8e2) simple build script for all basic microg components.

 ## 2. AOSP
 In case, you want to integrate `GmsCore` into an [AOSP-based ROM build](https://source.android.com/source/initializing.html), you can place the downloaded directory in the subdirectory `/external` of the `repo sync`ed android sources.
 It is recommended to [patch](https://raw.githubusercontent.com/microg/android_packages_apps_GmsCore/master/android_frameworks_base%2BFAKE_PACKAGE_SIGNATURE.patch) the android distribution to support the "faking" of the original Google Play Services apk signatures.
 The default android build process will respect `GmsCore` and automatically create an APK on the `/system` partition image.